mostafabarmshory/mblowfish/docs/guide/expression-based-access-control.md

 		postFilter: "hasPermission($filterObject, 'read') || hasPermission($filterObject, 'admin')",
 	}

 When using the postFilter attribute, MBlowfish Security iterates through the returned collection and removes any elements for which the supplied expression is false.
 The name $filterObject refers to the current object in the collection.
-You can also filter before the method call, using @PreFilter, though this is a less common requirement.
+You can also filter before the method call, using preFilter, though this is a less common requirement.
 The syntax is just the same, but if there is more than one argument which is a collection type then you have to select one by name using the filterTarget property of this annotation.

 Note that filtering is obviously not a substitute for tuning your data retrieval queries.
 If you are filtering large collections and removing many of the entries then this is likely to be inefficient.